bjornbytes/lovr-docs/guides/Compiling.md

 features or run it on other operating systems.
 Below is a guide for setting up all the dependencies and compiling the code on various types of systems.

+System Requirements
+---

+LÖVR is currently known to work with (and optimized for)

+- CPU: 64 bit, little endian, x86 or ARM
+- OS: Windows (Vista+), macOS (11+), Linux (libc 2.29+), Android (10)
+- GPU: supports OpenGL 3.3+ or OpenGL ES 3.1+

+Other systems and hardware may work, but are not frequently tested and may fail to build/run.

 Dependencies
 ---